Glance and Focus Networks for Dynamic Visual Recognition: Glance and Focus Networks (GFNet)

 \section{Glance and Focus Networks (GFNet)}

 In this section, we introduce the details of our method.
 For the ease of understanding, here we consider the task of recognizing images.
-However, we will show in our experiments that it is effective to adopt the identical techniques for processing videos (see: Section \ref{sec:experiments}).
+We will show in Section \ref{sec:experiments} that it is effective to adopt the same techniques for processing videos.

 As aforementioned, deep networks like CNNs are capable of producing accurate image classification results with certain ``class-discriminative'' image regions, such as the face of a dog or the wings of a bird.
 Inspired by this observation, we propose a GFNet framework, aiming to improve the computational efficiency of the models by performing computation on the minimal image regions to obtain a reliable prediction.
 To be specific, GFNet allocates computation adaptively and progressively to different areas of an image according to their contributions to the task of interest, while during inference, this process will be terminated once the network is adequately confident.